neishm/python-rpn-wheel/README.md

 Overview
 ========
-The purpose of this tool is to compile and package [Python-RPN](https://github.com/meteokid/python-rpn) into a self-contained "wheel" file that can be installed on any system.
+The purpose of this tool is to compile and package [Python-RPN](https://github.com/meteokid/python-rpn) into self-contained [wheels](https://pythonwheels.com/) that can be installed on any system.
+These wheels could potentially be uploaded to a repository (such as [pypi.org](https://pypi.org/)) to streamline the package installation for end-users.

+**Note:** This build recipe is not part of the `Python-RPN` package, and comes with no support.
+Check the [Python-RPN project](https://github.com/meteokid/python-rpn) for official build recipes.

 How to use
 ==========